-We assume that the brain is doing something while we’re asleep because we dream.
+We assume that the brain is doing something while we’re sleeping because we dream.
 But is dreaming all that is going on up there?
-Are dreams just random static coming out of our sleeping brains, or is our brain doing things behind our backs while we are asleep?
+Are dreams just random static coming out of our sleeping brains, or is our brain doing things behind our backs while we are sleeping?

-When we get tired, we sleep so we can shut down to rest and rebuild.
+When we get tired, sleeping gives us time to rest and rebuild.
 It seems logical that the brain would follow a similar pattern.
 After all, don’t we get tired of thinking and want to turn the process off after a while?
 Sleeping sounds like the perfect way for our whole system, including our brain, to check out and take a break.

 Not so much!

-During sleep our brain is, in fact, extraordinarily active.
+When we are sleeping, our brain is extraordinarily active.
 As it turns out, much of that activity helps the brain to learn and remember.
 Sleeping is involved in the learning and memory process in several important ways.
 Let’s look at 3 of them.

 Sleeping helps people recover forgotten skills

 Sleeping consolidates learning by restoring what was lost over the course of a day, and by protecting against further loss.
-These findings suggest that sleep has an important role in learning specialized skills, and in stabilizing and protecting memory.
+These findings suggest that sleeping plays an important role in learning specialized skills, and in stabilizing and protecting memory.
 This consolidation process may also help with language skills like reading and writing, as well as eye-hand skills such as tennis. [read full report]

 Sleeping selectively preserves emotional memories

 A recent study offers new insights into the specific components of emotional memories.
-It suggests that sleep plays a key role in determining what we remember – and what we forget.
-Findings show that sleep helps the brain to selectively preserve and enhance certain aspects of a memory.
+It suggests that sleeping plays a key role in determining what we remember – and what we forget.
+Findings show that sleeping helps the brain to selectively preserve and enhance certain aspects of a memory.
 Those with the greatest emotional value are enhanced, and simultaneously, those of lesser value are downgraded.

 Emotional memories usually contain highly charged elements – for example, the car that sideswiped us on the ride home.
 These memories include some elements that are only vaguely related to the emotion.
 For example, the name of the street we were traveling on, or what store we had just passed.
 Evidently, the individual components of an emotional memory become ‘unbound’ during sleep.
 This enables the sleeping brain to selectively preserve only that information which it deems worthy of remembering. [read full report]